transferzero/api-documentation/_docs/architecture.md

 Once we approve your request and set up your balance, you can use that balance to fund the payin part of the transaction.
 You can read more on funding transactions from your internal balance in the [Transaction flow documentation]({{ "/docs/transaction-flow/" | prepend: site.baseurl }}).

-If you have a balance with us you can use the `GET /v1/accounts` to get all or `GET /v1/accounts/XXX` endpoint to obtain a specific currency's balance with us (`XXX` is the currency you are interested in).
+If you have a balance with us you can use the `GET /v1/accounts` to get all or `GET /v1/accounts/[CURRENCY_NAME]` endpoint to obtain a specific currency's balance with us.

 Please contact us to obtain our list of supported currency pairs for transactions.